Over the years I think I have done the complete IBS obstacle course – and I have got rid of virtually all of my IBS symptoms.

 Can you see any of your IBS symptoms here?

-I had tell-tale signs when I was a child, but my IBS really set in when I was 20.
+I had tell-tale signs when I was a child, but my IBS symptoms really set in when I was 20.

 Tell-tale signs as a child: